Relational De-Creation

 Conclusion

 Luke 16 is important because it speaks about Hades seriously, whether parabolically or descriptively.
-But in either case, it concerns the state before final judgment, not the final fate of the wicked.
+In either case, Luke 16 concerns Hades and the intermediate state before final judgment.
+Its force lies in warning, reversal, accountability, and the sufficiency of Moses and the Prophets.

 Matthew 25:41 and 25:46